3 Chapter 3- Understanding Labor Cost

 Understanding Labor Cost

 Keeping a tight grip on finances is essential for survival in the food and beverage industry.
-Understanding and controlling labor costs is just as important as managing the price of ingredients.
+Understanding and controlling labor costs is as important as managing food and beverage costs.
 Labor costs typically represent 33% of Total Sales.
 For example, if a restaurant expects to pay $34,300 in labor costs this week, it must make $103,939 in restaurant sales to maintain a 33% labor cost.
 By effectively managing labor costs, businesses can directly improve their profit margin.

 Payroll Cost vs. Labor Cost

-Labor and payroll costs are related but distinct expenses in the food & beverage industry (or any industry).
-Here is a breakdown of the differences:
+Labor and payroll costs are related but distinct expenses in the food & beverage industry.
+Below, you will find the breakdown of the differences:

 -